Cranberry Sauce

 Homemade Cranberry Sauce Ingredients

-• Sweetener: Honey or maple syrup will give this just the right amount of natural sweetness.
+• Sweetener: A touch of honey or maple syrup adds just the right amount of natural sweetness, balancing the tartness of the cranberries.

-• Orange Juice and Water: While you can simplify this recipe and use only water, orange juice adds a delicious depth of flavor that compliments the cranberries perfectly.
+• Orange Juice and Water: While you can keep it simple by using only water, a splash of orange juice adds a delicious depth and brightness that complements the cranberries perfectly.

 Find the printable recipe with measurements below.